aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 The `management.yml` file contains the configuration for:

-- the management gateway
+- The management gateway
 - NTP
 - Terminattr to configure the connection to CVaaS.
-- local users (arista/arista and cvpadmin/cvpadmin)
+- Local users (arista/arista and cvpadmin/cvpadmin)
 - `ipv4_acls`: a list of ACLs used for Internet-facing WAN interfaces
 - DNS
 - AAA